Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to bisoprolol, any other medications, or any ingredients in bisoprolol tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention any of the following: calcium channel blockers such as diltiazem (Cardizem, Cartia XT, Dilacor XR, Tiazac, others) and verapamil (Calan, Covera-HS, Verelan, in Tarka); clonidine (Catapres, Kapvay, in Clorpres); medications for irregular heartbeat such as disopyramide (Norpace); other beta blockers; reserpine; and rifampin (Rifadin, Rimactane, in Rifamate, in Rifater).
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking bisoprolol.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had asthma or other lung diseases; a slow heart rate; heart failure; heart, liver, or kidney disease; diabetes; severe allergies; circulation problems; or hyperthyroidism (an overactive thyroid gland).
+- tell your doctor if you have or have ever had asthma or other lung diseases; heart, liver, or kidney disease; diabetes; circulation problems; or hyperthyroidism (an overactive thyroid gland).
+Also tell your doctor if you have ever had a serious allergic reaction to a food or any other substance.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking bisoprolol, call your doctor.